joshbegley/nyt-latest/README.md

 `The New York City subway is arguably the most famous transit network in America.
 How well do you know it?
 Take our quiz to find out.`\
 https://nytimes.com/interactive/2024/06/18/nyregion/nyc-subway-quiz.html

-**Willie Mays, Electrifying Player of Power and Grace, Dies at 93**\
+**Willie Mays, Electrifying Ballplayer of Power and Grace, Dies at 93**\
-`Mays, the Say Hey Kid, was the exuberant embodiment of the complete ballplayer.
+`Mays, the Say Hey Kid, was baseball’s exuberant embodiment of the complete player.
 Some say he was the greatest of them all.`\
 https://nytimes.com/2024/06/18/sports/willie-mays-dead.html

 **Commanders reach $1.3M season ticket deposit settlement**\